Jimmy Bowen: Soundtracks

 Bowen produced his first movie soundtrack in 1970, for Vanishing Point, which was released in 1971.
 That soundtrack contains three songs which he composed, as well as music from the band Mountain and from Big Mama Thornton.
 The three Bowen pieces are an incidental theme called "Love Theme", credited to Jimmy Bowen Orchestra, and two others, "Super Soul Theme" and the hard-rock piece "Freedom of Expression", credited to The J.B.
 Pickers.
 Other soundtracks include the movies Smokey and the Bandit II (1980), The Slugger's Wife (1985) and the soundtrack of the theater play Big River (1988).

 Personal life

 He is a graduate of the University of Pennsylvania's Wharton School of Business and holds an MBA with honors from Belmont University.
 He married singer Keely Smith in 1965 and produced her recordings for Reprise Records.
 The couple divorced in 1969.
 He lives with his present wife Ginger in Longmont, Colorado.
+In 2025, he became the honorary chair of The Dean Martin Association.